 Proportional Representation (PR) is more democratic than the first-past-the-post system.

 Let’s say three candidates are standing in your area, Liberal, Conservative and Labour.
 Only one candidate can win.
-However, if 30% of the population vote for the Liberal candidate, that 30% will be effectively unrepresented.
+However, if 30% of the population vote for the Liberal candidate, that 30% will be effectively without representation.

 If the vote is similarly 30% of the population nationally, Liberal Democrats will have no MPs because the other parties win all the seats.

-The downside of the system is that people vote “useful” rather than by conviction because their party might not win.
-They will vote instead for the party that they think will win that is closest to their beliefs.
+The downside of the system is that people vote ‘useful’ rather than by conviction because their party might not win.
+They will vote instead for policies which correspond the most closely to their beliefs from a party they think will win.

-For instance, they might believe in ecology and would like to vote Green but don’t because they don’t think the Greens will not win, and so they vote next best, for a party that includes Green issues in their manifesto.
+For instance, they might believe in ecology and would like to vote Green but don’t because they don’t think the Greens will get in.
+So they vote next best, for a party that includes Green issues in their manifesto.

 If there were proportional representation, 10% of the population might vote Green, and for 100 MPs, there would be 10 Green MPs.